vinsonchuong/passing-notes-ui/README.md

 also compiling npm packages as needed.
 Other files are served as static files.

 Currently, `serveUi` compiles as needed on each request.
-In the future, it may instead compile when files change.
+In the future, it may instead compile only when files change.